jessieeeeej/EVA-Plugin-Sample-Code/Application/python/Set_Admetadata_To_Pipeline/README_classification.md

 1. Establish a basic gstreamer pipeline in an application program.
 2. Set classification results to admetadata.
-3. Set stream data by appsrc in application program.
+3. Set stream data by using element appsrc in application program.

 ## Essential knowledge
 1. Understand plugin sample codes: "Get stream data from pipeline".